 Yes.
 No other city in the world manages special events, crowd control, and visitor safety as well as New Orleans.

-New Orleans welcomed more than 19 million visitors in 2019 and we celebrate like nowhere else with world-class gatherings such as Mardi Gras and dozens of annual festivals and prestigious sporting events.
+New Orleans welcomes millions and millions of visitors each year, and we celebrate like nowhere else with world-class gatherings such as Mardi Gras and dozens of annual festivals and prestigious sporting events.
 The world's most prominent corporations and associations select New Orleans for conferences and business events ranging from a 10-person corporate board meeting to large association city-wide conventions with tens of thousands of attendees from around the world.

 As with any destination, we recommend that vacationers and convention attendees practice common sense and do not wander into deserted, non-tourist areas of the city.